 Laser hair removal works by using concentrated light energy to target and heat the hair follicle.
 The laser is absorbed by melanin, the pigment that gives hair its colour.
 This heat damages the follicle just enough to slow or stop future hair growth.

 • Melanin levels: The more pigment in the hair, the more energy the follicle absorbs.
+Blonde hair has less melanin, which is why it is more difficult to treat.

 • Hair growth phase: Lasers work best when hair is in the active growth stage (anagen).
+Only a portion of hairs are in this stage at any time, so multiple sessions are required.

-• Laser type and settings: The wavelength and pulse must be matched to your hair and skin tone for safety and results.
+• Laser type and settings: The wavelength and pulse must be matched to your hair and skin tone for both safety and results.

 Advances That Improve Results for Blonde Hair